 With the explosion of craft beer over the past decade, alcohol consumers have grown accustomed to sipping low-alcohol beverages.
 Wine lovers are now looking for something similar in the wine scene.
-The growing popularity of low-alcohol wines was nowhere more obvious than at ProWein, one of the world’s largest wine trade shows, held in Düsseldorf, Germany in March.
+The growing popularity of low-alcohol wines was nowhere more apparent than at ProWein, one of the world’s largest wine trade shows, held in Düsseldorf, Germany, in March.

 “Demand for lower-alcohol wines is strong,” said Olivier Bourdet-Pees, the managing director of Plaimont Producteurs, a winegrowers’ cooperative based in Gascony in southwest France.
 “They work well outside meals.”

-At ProWein 2019, Plaimont released its “Voici mon Secret” label, a Côte de Gascogne just 9% alcohol by volume (ABV)—lower than some types of craft beer.
+At ProWein 2019, Plaimont released its “Voici mon Secret” label, a Côte de Gascogne just 9% alcohol by volume (ABV)—lower than some craft beer types.

 “We produce this from plots that tended to be downgraded or even uprooted because they produce wines that need to be sweetened,” Bourdet-Pees explained.
 “By controlling acidity and leaving seven to eight grams of residual sugar, we can produce wines with the Côte de Gascogne character but with an ABV of around 9%.”

-“There is increased pressure from the authorities to prevent alcoholism,” said Claude Vialade, of Les Domaines Auriol, creator of the 9% ABV Belles du Sud.
-“We recognize that yes, there is a problem with alcoholism and we are providing a product to address the issue.”
+“There is increased pressure from the authorities to prevent alcoholism,” said Claude Vialade, Les Domaines Auriol, creator of the 9% ABV Belles du Sud.
+“We recognize that yes, there is a problem with alcoholism, and we are providing a product to address the issue.”

 Have You Tried These Obscure and Underappreciated Italian Wines?

 Brunello di Montalcino.
-Amarone della Valpolicella.
+Amarone Della Valpolicella.
 Barolo.
 What do these names have in common?
 They’re all world-famous Italian wines.
-But few people know that Italy has twenty regions in total, and every single one of them produces wine.
-Needless to say, there are dozens of little-known but incredible Italian wines (and wine producers) that you should try out.
+But few people know that Italy has twenty regions in total, and every one of them produces wine.
+There are dozens of little-known but incredible Italian wines (and wine producers) that you should try out.
 They include:

 - Greco di Tufo.
 Outside of Campania, the white wine known as Greco di Tufo isn’t as popular as Fiano di Avellino.
 Inside of Campania (in southwestern Italy), Greco di Tufo is the hometown favorite, with its “sublime minerality” and full-bodied fruitiness.